nomosyn/resources/nnotes-handbook.md

 unproven theories, or folk wisdom.

-So we have learned that when we take nearly any action, it’s best to do so in a way that we can measure, predict outcomes, and analyze results.
+So we have learned that when we take nearly any action, it’s best to do so in a way that we can

+-   measure, predict outcomes
+-   analyze results

 ## What if I screw up?<a id="sec-1-6" name="sec-1-6"></a>